kristopherjohnson/KJSimpleBinding/README.markdown

 The `master` branch does not support ARC.
 If you use the `KJBindingManager` class in an ARC project, you will need to add the `-fno-objc-arc` compiler option for `KJBindingManager.m`.

 An experimental branch, `arc`, has the code from the `master` branch converted to ARC.
-It has not been extensively tested, but the ARC version will eventually be moved into `master`, and the `noarc` branch will contain the old code.
+It has not been extensively tested.

 ## Future Directions

-The following features are planned:

-- Validation
-- Subclasses of `UIViewController` and `UITableViewController` with built-in binding functionality (perhaps based upon the functionality of AppKit's `NSObjectController` and `NSArrayController`).

-Note that a full Cocoa bindings implementation is not feasible on iOS, due to limitations of UIKit components.
-The goal of the `KJSimpleBinding` project is to create a good data-binding mechanism for iOS, so there will be no attempt to be compatible with Cocoa bindings simply for the sake of similarity or familiarity.
+There are no plans for further development of this library.
+The author now recommends [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) for doing this kind of stuff.

 ## License